keanejoel/pevn-boiler/README.md

 # pevn-boiler
-A boiler template for the PEVN stack (PostgreSQL, Express, Vuejs and Nodejs)
+A boiler template for getting started with PEVN (Postgres, Express, Vue, Node)